Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Ministry of National Security and Legal Affairs

 The Ministry of National Security plays a vital role in Dominica’s governance.
 It provides legal advice and representation to the government, administers justice, and ensures public safety.
-The ministry oversees divisions such as the Attorney General’s Chambers, the Dominica Police Force, the Immigration Division, and the Office of Disaster Management.
+The ministry oversees divisions such as the Chamber of the Attorney General, the Commonwealth of Dominica Police Force, the Immigration Division, and the Office of Disaster Management.
 These entities work together to uphold the rule of law and protect citizens’ rights.

 Government House